 Most people are aware that sparklers are very hot, but what is the temperature of a sparkler?
 How hot are sparklers actually burning?
 There are a variety of reasons that someone might wonder about this topic, but most importantly is safety.
 Sparklers are one of the only items that are very hot and you hand to younger children.
 Knowing exactly what you’re getting into before you start handing things out is always a great idea.
 Here is what you need to know about the temperature of a sparkler.

 How Hot are Sparklers?

-Simply out, sparklers burn at a temperature between 1800° and 3000° Fahrenheit.
+Simply put, sparklers burn at a temperature between 1800° and 3000° Fahrenheit.
 Most people cite the temperature to be 2000° Fahrenheit, but this is a generalization.
 There are a number of factors that determine what the temperature of a sparkler is.
-Everything from the length of your sparklers to the color that they burn changes their hottest temperature.
+Everything from the length and diameter of your sparklers to the color that they burn changes their hottest temperature.
 Here are some common variations of sparklers and their approximate temperatures.